eight04/pyXcute/README.rst

 Basic
 ~~~~~

-Create a ``cute.py`` file like this:
+Create a ``cute.py`` file:

 .. code:: python

   from xcute import cute

   cute(
     hello = 'echo hello xcute!'
   )

 then run:

 .. code:: bash

+  $ cute hello
-	>cute hello
+  > Task: hello
-	hello...
+  > Cmd: echo hello xcute!
   hello xcute!

+..

+  If you get a "not a command" error, see `How do I make Python scripts executable? <https://docs.python.org/3/faq/windows.html#how-do-i-make-python-scripts-executable>`_)

-"hello" is the task to run.
-If ``cute.py`` is executed without a task name, it will run "default" task.
+"hello" is the name of the task that should be executed.
+If ``cute.py`` is executed without a task name, it will run the "default" task.

-(If you get a "not a command" error, see `How do I make Python scripts executable? <https://docs.python.org/3/faq/windows.html#how-do-i-make-python-scripts-executable>`_)

 Provide additional arguments:

 .. code:: bash

+  $ cute hello 123
+  > Task: hello
-	>cute hello 123
+  > Cmd: echo hello xcute!
+123
-	hello...
   hello xcute!
 123

-The arguments will be passed into the runner, which is ``xcute.Cmd.__call__`` in this case.
+The arguments will be passed into the executor, which is ``xcute.Cmd.__call__`` in this case.

 Tasks
 ~~~~~